heygauravjain/gjportfolio/README.md

-# Deepak Jangra - Portfolio
+# Gaurav Jain - Portfolio

 Modern portfolio website built with Next.js 15, showcasing professional experience and projects with enterprise-grade performance and SEO.